Best Business Debt Settlement Companies in Minnesota — 2026 Rankings

 Expertise

 Minnesota may sit far from the coastal epicenters of the MCA industry, but the state's vibrant small business sector — spanning everything from Duluth shipping outfits to Rochester medical practices to Minneapolis craft breweries — has made it a growing target for merchant cash advance funders.
 Delancey Street was built to fight on precisely this kind of terrain.
-The firm is attorney-founded with a singular mission: resolving commercial debt for businesses drowning in merchant cash advances and related high-rate financing products.
+The firm is Founded by former attorneys but operating as a debt settlement company (not a law firm) with a singular mission: resolving commercial debt for businesses drowning in merchant cash advances and related high-rate financing products.
 With over $100 million in cumulative settlements nationwide, the firm brings battle-tested MCA negotiation expertise to the North Star State.

 What sets Delancey Street apart from every other company in this ranking is its exclusive dedication to commercial debt paired with attorney-directed strategy at every phase.
 The firm's lawyers handle the mechanics that make MCA cases uniquely complex anywhere in the country: scrutinizing reconciliation provisions to assess whether an advance constitutes a true receivables purchase or a disguised loan, challenging UCC-1 filings that freeze business bank accounts, and leveraging Minnesota's powerful Consumer Fraud Act (Minn.
 Stat. § 325F.68) when MCA funders engage in deceptive origination practices.
 In a state where the Attorney General's office has historically been agressive in pursuing predatory lending, having licensed attorneys who understand both federal and Minnesota-specific regulatory frameworks is not a minor edge — it is the difference between a modest discount and a transformative settlement.